MomentFactory/Omniverse-MVR-GDTF-converter/README.md

 1. In the content tab, browse to the folder where you want to import your `MVR` or `GDTF` files.
 2. Click the `+Import` button and select "External Assets (FBX, OBJ...)
 3. Choose a `MVR` or `GDTF` file and wait for it to import.
    -  MVR import
       - The import result will be stored in a folder with the same name as the imported file in the current content browser directory.
-   - if `GDTF` files are referenced, they will be converted to `USD` in a subfolder.
+      - If `GDTF` files are referenced, they will be converted to `USD` in a subfolder.
    - GDTF import
       - The import result will be stored in a folder with the same name as the imported file in the current content browser directory.

-1. To finalize the import, drag the freshly converted `USD` file in your project or open it.
+4. To finalize the import, drag the freshly converted `USD` file in your project or open it.

 # Sample files